 By the time Lloyd realized Wells was no longer next to him, it was too late to do anything but follow suit.
 Not that he minded.
-After countless nights spent tracking down drug runners and coyotaje, only to find out later that the Border Patrol had turned a blind eye to the activities the Arizona Home Guard reported to them, Lloyd was ready to mix it up with people who defied the laws of a country he loved and had bled for.
+As part of the Arizona Home Guard, Lloyd spent countless nights tracking down drug runners and coyotaje, only to find out later that the Border Patrol had turned a blind eye to the activities he’d reported to them.
+So Lloyd was ready to mix it up with people who defied the laws of America, a country he loved and had bled for.
 Reaching behind, he snatched his AR from the gun rack and chambered a round before flipping the weapon’s safety off.
 Ready, he threw open his door and climbed out.
 With a calm deliberateness, he snugged down into a prone firing position that had become second nature to him during his time in Iraq.

 ~

-Anxious to put as much distance between themselves and the site where they’d ambushed the party of mules working for a rival cartel, the trio of young sicarios were taken by surprise by the pickup just up ahead on the dirt track they were traveling on.
-When it became clear it had no intention of yielding to them, the narco driving the converted SUV cut the wheel hard left in order to allow both his passengers to hang out their windows and let loose a spray of automatic fire, fire the two veterans were more than happy to return with deadly accuracy.
+The trio of young sicarios was anxious to put as much distance between themselves and the site where they’d ambushed the party of mules working for a rival cartel, but they were taken by surprise by the two men in the pickup.
+When it became clear they had no intention of yielding to them, the narco driving the converted SUV cut the wheel hard left and both his passengers leaned out their windows to let loose a spray of automatic fire.
+The two veterans were more than happy to return fire with deadly accuracy.

 Chapter 1